Agnès Callamard

-Agnès Callamard is a French human-rights activist who is the Secretary General of Amnesty International.
+Agnès Paulette Solange Callamard ([aɲɛs kalamaʁ]; born 14 March 1963) is a French human rights activist who is the Secretary General of Amnesty International.
 She was previously the Special Rapporteur on extrajudicial, summary, or arbitrary executions appointed by the United Nations Human Rights Council, and the former Director of the Columbia University Global Freedom of Expression project.

 Early life and education

-Callamard received her undergraduate degree from the Institut d'Etudes Politiques de Grenoble in 1985.
+A native of Pierrelatte, France, Callamard received her undergraduate degree from the Institut d'Études Politiques de Grenoble in 1985.
 She earned a master's degree in international and African studies from Howard University in 1988.
 Callamard received a PhD in Political Science from the New School for Social Research in New York City, with a thesis titled "Populations Under Fire, Population Under Stress: A Study of Mozambican Refugees and Malawian villagers in Malawi" in 1995.

 Career

 Callamard has conducted human-rights investigations in a number of countries in Africa, Asia, and the Middle East.
 She has published in the field of human rights, women's rights, refugee movements and accountability.
 Callamard has worked extensively in the field of international refugee movements, including work with the Center for Refugee Studies in Toronto.

 In May 2017, Callamard attended a conference in the Philippines, which was followed by her Wikipedia page being vandalized.
 Callamard stated that the visit was not in an official capacity.